 In recent news, many states have begun to propose anti-transgender legislation that directly affects transgender individuals, particularly transgender youth.
 Preventing them from receiving safe and essential gender-affirming healthcare in addition to banning them from sports participation or utilizing gender-specific locker rooms and/or restrooms.

-Apart from prohibiting individuals to receive quality healthcare, these laws also affect the mental health and wellbeing of the individuals directly affected.
+Apart from prohibiting individuals to receive quality healthcare, these laws also affect the mental health and well-being of the individuals directly affected.

-According to a report published by Priya Krishnakumar, CNN on April 15, 2021, healthcare professionals fear that this vulnerable population will exhibit increased rates of suicide attempt and completion as more anti-transgender legislation pass.
+According to a report published by Priya Krishnakumar, and CNN on April 15, 2021, healthcare professionals fear that this vulnerable population will exhibit increased rates of suicide attempt and completion as more anti-transgender legislation pass.
 Of note, this population is already prone to a higher risk of suicide.

 Addressing mental health concerns in this population is of the utmost importance.

 Institutional discrimination serves as a real stressor for many individuals.
 Nearly a year ago the push to implement institutionalized discrimination, which would allow companies to fire individuals based on sexual orientation or gender identity, was a real threat to the LGBTQIA+ community.